CruisesBest Time to Travel

 You notice it on the second morning.
 The alarm you set out of habit goes off, and you realize you have absolutely nowhere to be.
 The ship is already moving.
 Coffee appears on the private balcony — nobody knocked, nobody asked, it's just there, steaming, alongside a small plate of fruit that someone arranged like a still life.

 The ships that navigate this river have learned this lesson.
-The best of them — the Aqua Mekong, the Jayavarman, the Mekong Jewel — don't compete with the landscape.
+The best of them — the Aqua Mekong, the Jahan, the Mekong Jewel — don't compete with the landscape.
 They frame it.
 Floor-to-ceiling glass.
 Observation decks that face west for sunset.
 Plunge pools that hold the sky.
 The architecture says: look out, not in.

 Couple watching sunset from the observation deck